mala-project/test-data/README.md

 (18, 18, 27, 11)
 ```

-Density of states (only provideed for snapshot 0):
+Density of states (only provided for snapshot 0):

 ```py
 >>> np.load('Be2/Be_snapshot0.dos.npy').shape